kunyora/kunyora-website/docs/query_component.md

 Notice that the above code uses `react fragment api` to render 2 children components in the `Query` component.
 The code above queries for a list of notification which it displays in a list and then renders a button that can be used to refetch the query.
 Lets go ahead to explain the props used in this example.

 * **operation** : This props is used to specify the command to run.
 Typically in a `get` request, it is formed by camel-casing `get` with the `name` or `path` attribute supplied by the user when creating the `client` and in our case, this is `notification`.
-For all full understanding of how `accessors` are formed, please refer to the [Indepth tutorial](query_component.md) section of the application for a more detailed explanation of this.
+For a full understanding of how `accessors` are formed, please refer to the [Indepth tutorial](query_component.md) section of the application for a more detailed explanation of this.

 * **renderError** : This props is used to render a view in case an error occurred while fetching the query.
 In our case, we render a text which notifies a user that an error just occured.